ashishbindra2/workshop/docs/python_tutorials/string.md

 print(line.endswith('easy'))       # True
 ```

-### To Check Type of Characters Present in a String: Python contains the following methods for this purpose.
+### To Check Type of Characters Present in a String: Python contains the following methods for this purpose

 1. isalnum(): Returns True if all characters are alphanumeric( a to z , A to Z ,0 to9 )
 2. isalpha(): Returns True if all characters are only alphabet symbols(a to z,A to Z)
 3. isdigit(): Returns True if all characters are digits only( 0 to 9)
 4. islower(): Returns True if all characters are lower case alphabet symbols
 5. isupper(): Returns True if all characters are upper case aplhabet symbols
 6. istitle(): Returns True if string is in title case
 7. isspace(): Returns True if string contains only spaces

 ```py linenums="1"